aldosolorzano/datomic-by-example-blog/posts/open-street-map.md

  :location/h3-region ""}
 ```

-Let's define a simple schema, a Location entity.
+Let's create 2 databases with different partitioning strategies.
+One that has good data locality and a second one without any partitioning strategy.
+We will use the same schema for both to narrow the experiment to the partitioning property.

 OSM stands for "Open Street Map", we want to save the `id` and the `name` of the data set entries plus the generated h3-region given the latitude and longitud numbers.

 ```clojure
 (def schema